Seven (Soft Machine album): Overview

 The album was issued on CBS Records with a colour gatefold cover in the UK, with black and white photos of the band members on the inside cover.
 In the USA, Columbia Records released a single sleeve cover that moved the band photos to the front.
 The title on the USA front cover is the numeral 7, but is spelled out as Seven on the spine and label.
 Although this is a 1973 release, USA copies show a copyright date of 1974 (and a phonographic rights date of 1973), suggesting the North American release may have been delayed.
-It was the last of their studio releases to carry a numbered title.
+It was the last of their studio releases to carry a numbered title until the release of the album "Thirteen" in 2026.

 The titles of the final two tracks are clearly intended as a joke.
 The preceding track, "Down the Road", fades into a swirling abstract jumble of notes on keyboards which plays with little variation for three minutes before fading out, and there is nothing musically to indicate the transition from German to French lessons, and no explanation as to why these two tracks are credited to different composers.